bahrus/xtal-element/README.md

 <details>
     <summary>stopReactionsIfFalsy</summary>

-We can specify to not react to changes of a property when it is falsy:
+We can specify to not react to any changes of any prop that a PropAction depends on, if a specific is falsy:

 ```JavaScript
 {